mirazmamun/goodmates/README.md

 $ yarn run generate
 ```

-For detailed explanation on how things work, checkout [Nuxt.js docs](https://nuxtjs.org).
+This project is using `Nuxtjs`.
+For details of documentation, checkout [Nuxt.js docs](https://nuxtjs.org).